pau1a/Arklowdun/docs/pets/ui.md

 ### 3.3 Empty state

-When no pets exist, `<ul>` is rendered empty — no “No pets yet” copy is displayed.
-This omission is documented and planned for improvement but is not an error.
+When no pets exist, the view surfaces guidance copy via `.pets__empty` and a live region announcing “Add your first pet to keep track of their care.”
+When the search box hides matching entries, the copy pivots to “No pets match… Clear the search to see everything.”

 ---